MagRat04/ux/README.md

 Navigate to the step-2 folder and open the index.html file in your browser.

 # Step-3
-Open up a terminal console and navigate to the Step-3 folder in the UX project directory.
+Open up a terminal console and navigate to the Step-3 folder in the UX project directory and run the following.
-Run ### `npm-install`
+### `npm-install`

 Once the install has completed run:
 ### `npm start`